 The Hunter kids rain boots are a great option for little ones as well, and come in a wide range of colors.
 If you don’t want to spend that much on rain boots (completely understandable if all you need them for is a short vacation) then Crocs kids rain boots are more affordable, but still practical and good quality.

-Rain suits: I’ve always really loved this Hapiu all-in-one rain suit; we’ve used it in the past when my babies were younger, and it has always kept them cozy and dry.
+I’ve always really loved this Hapiu all-in-one rain suit; we’ve used it in the past when my babies were younger, and it has always kept them cozy and dry.
 While I do think all-in-one rain suits can be a pain for diaper changes, they’re really all we’ve ever used in wet conditions, since they guarantee little one will stay as dry as possible in the rain.
 This one also comes with it’s own little pouch so once the weather clears up, you can fold it up and put it away until you reach somewhere it can dry out.

-Stroller covers: we literally never travel anywhere without our stroller cover!
+We literally never travel anywhere without our stroller cover!
 We’ve used it in the rain, of course, especially at places like Walt Disney World where you often have to leave your stroller outside no matter the weather, but we’ve also used in the snow, or just in places where it was especially cold.

 Other rain gear